 About the EFL

 Formed in 1888 by its twelve founder members, the Football League Limited (with its brand name, EFL) is the world's original league football competition and provides the template for leagues the world over.
-The EFL is also the largest single body of professional clubs in European football and is responsible for administering and regulating the Sky Bet EFL (which consists of the Sky Bet Championship, Sky Bet League One and Sky Bet League Two), the Carabao Cup and the Leasing.com Trophy as well as reserve and youth football.
+With 72 member Clubs, it is also the largest single body of professional Clubs in European football and is responsible for administering and regulating the Sky Bet EFL (which consists of the Sky Bet Championship, Sky Bet League One and Sky Bet League Two), the Carabao Cup and the Papa John's Trophy, as well as reserve and youth football.

 Modern Slavery and Our Approach